Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-troubleshooting-ssh.md

 ## Invalid SSH key error when adding it to account

 The platform is expecting SSH keys to be in the OpenSSH format.
-This is the default format when a SSH key pair is generated on *Linux* or *MacOS*.
+This is the default format when an SSH key pair is generated on *Linux* or *macOS*.
 However on Windows, if `PuTTY` generated your key, there are chances the format is wrong.

 ### Solving the problem